MorphometricsGroup/EasyDCP/docs/source/troubleshooting.md

 ---

 `error - 'document saving disabled in read-only mode'`

+**Cause:** Closing EasyDCP_Creation during execution.
+Metashape creates a 'lock' file within a project while it is open.
+The 'lock' file is automatically deleted by Metashape after saving and closing the project normally.
-solution: delete 'lock' file in [project id].files folder, or delete project .psx and .files
+**solution:** delete 'lock' file in [project id].files folder, or delete project .psx and .files.
+Re-run EasyDCP_Creation (creation.py) starting from the affected image set. **see Running EasyDCP on a subset of image sets TODO**

 ----